 Here are some suggested spots to pull in and rest and grab some grub along the tour route, all while experiencing the down-home hospitality of the Tualatin Valley countryside.

-Oregon's Washington County boasts a history of wine grape and wine production.
-Some of the oldest vines are found in the rich Washington County soil.
+Tualatin Valley boasts a rich history of wine grape and wine production.
+From being home to some of Oregon's pioneering vintners, some of the oldest vines in the Willamette Valley can be found here.

 In the 1860s the area’s outstanding agricultural reputation began drawing many new European settlers to northwestern Oregon, whose legacy is felt in settlements along the route.